ndungek/King-County-House-Sales-Analysis/README.md

-#### Authors: Maureen Kitanga, Samuel Kyalo, Priscila Kamiri, Leo Kariuki, Jimcollins Wamae & Steve Githinji
+#### Authors: Maureen Kitang'a, Samuel Kyalo, Priscila Kamiri, Leo Kariuki, Jimcollins Wamae & Steve Githinji

+This project is a part of the [Data Science (DSF-FT) Course](https://moringaschool.com/courses/data-science-course/) at [Moringa School](https://moringaschool.com/).
+The full project description can be found [here](https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3).

 ## Overview
 Real estate developers are interested in identifying factors that influence the sale price of homes in King County, as well as developing models to predict the sale price of homes based on these factors.
 This information can be used to optimize the design and marketing of new properties, identify investment opportunities, and make data-driven decisions about the development and sale of properties.